Bitcoin as a Store of Value: A Comparison to Gold and Other Assets

 5. Verifiability and Censorship Resistance

 Transactions made using Bitcoin are recorded on a public, transparent blockchain, making them easily verifiable.
-Moreover, Bitcoin’s decentralised nature theoretically makes it difficult for any single entity to control or censor transactions — although this risk does exist (e.g., 51% attacks, where a group of miners gain control of more than 50% of a network’s mining hashrate).
+Moreover, Bitcoin’s decentralised nature theoretically makes it difficult for any single entity to control or censor transactions — although this risk does exist (e.g., 51% attacks, where a group of miners gains control of more than 50% of a network’s mining hashrate).

 6. Liquidity and Utility

-7. Stores of Value in History
+7. History

 Gold has a long history as a store of value, dating back thousands of years.
 Bitcoin, on the other hand, was created in 2009 and has a limited history in comparison.
+Yet, it already earned itself the moniker of ‘digital gold’ and entered the list of top 10 market cap assets in 2023.

 Conclusion